JV-conseil-Internet-Consulting/www/docs/basics.md

 <!--author-->
 ~~~

 ## Adding a cover page

-Hydejack 8 introduces cover pages, i.e. pages witht he sidebar opened, so that it spans the entire screen.
+DeepDive 8 introduces cover pages, i.e. pages witht he sidebar opened, so that it spans the entire screen.
 This feature is intended for landing pages.
 To enable it on a page, simply add `cover: true` to the front matter.

 ![Cover page example](../assets/img/blog/hydejack-8@0,5x.png){:.lead width="960" height="540" loading="lazy"}